How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Methods

 \subsubsection{Regional models}

-\paragraph{Digital Earth Africa.} The Digital Earth Africa Cropland Extent map\cite{burton2022co} estimates crop extent at 10 m/pixel resolution for the year 2019 in Africa.
+\paragraph{Digital Earth Africa.} The Digital Earth Africa (DEA) Cropland Extent map\cite{burton2022co} estimates crop extent at 10 m/pixel resolution for the year 2019 in Africa.
 The continent-scale map was created by combining maps predicted for eight different agro-ecological zones (AEZ) within the African continent covering Eastern, Western, Northern, Sahel, Southern, Southeast, Central, and Indian Ocean regions of Africa.
 A separate random forest model was trained using data sampled from each AEZ and used to predict a complete map for that AEZ.
 The input feature vector contains hand-crafted features (temporal statistics and geomedian composites) from a 12-month time series of Sentinel-2 multispectral observations and ancillary datasets (topography and climatology).
 All maps and associated training and validation datasets are for 2019 with 10 m/pixel spatial resolution.
 Digital Earth Africa reported an overall accuracy of 90.3\% in Eastern Africa (includes Kenya), 83.6\% in Western Africa (includes Togo), and 87.3\% in Southeast Africa (includes Malawi).
+We accessed the DEA Cropland Extent map using the following GEE asset: \texttt{ee.ImageCollection("projects/sat-io/open-datasets/DEAF/CROPLAND-EXTENT/mask")} .

 \paragraph{ESA CCI Land Cover Africa.} This 20 m/pixel land cover map of Africa for the year 2016 was produced by UC Louvain as part of the European Space Agency (ESA) Climate Change Initiative (CCI).
 The classification into 10 land cover classes (including ``cropland'') is based on input features extracted from one year (December 2015-December 2016) of Sentinel-2A multispectral observations.
 The product documentation states that classification was performed using ``two classification algorithms, the Random Forest (RF) and Machine Learning (ML)'' but does not specify which machine learning technique is used in the second algorithm.\cite{cci_africa_feedback} Independent evaluations of the map accuracy reported overall accuracy of 56\% in Kenya\cite{lacowiki2020} and around 65\% in over the continent, noting that the map should be improved before being used for research or practical purposes.\cite{lesiv2017evaluation} We binarized the dataset by converting pixels labeled with the cropland class to labels of 1 and 0 otherwise.
+We accessed the CCI Land Cover Africa map using the following GEE asset: \texttt{ee.Image("projects/sat-io/open-datasets/ESA/ESACCI-LC-L4-LC10-Map-20m-P1Y-2016-v10")}.